 One common mutation results in a deletion of genetic material within the HPS3 gene.
 This deletion includes approximately 3,900 DNA building blocks (nucleotides) and is known as the 3.9kb deletion.
 It is also written as 339_4260del3904.
 This mutation, which is found in affected individuals from the central region of Puerto Rico, prevents the production of any HPS3 protein.

 Another mutation in the HPS3 gene has been found in people with Central and Eastern European (Ashkenazi) Jewish background.
 This mutation, called a splice-site mutation, disrupts the way the gene's instructions are used to make the protein.
 This mutation, which is written as 1163+1G>A, results in an abnormally short protein.

-Because the abnormal melanosomes do not distribute melanin properly, people with Hermansky-Pudlak syndrome have unusually light coloring of the skin, hair, and eyes (oculocutaneous albinism).
+Because the abnormal melanosomes do not distribute melanin properly, people with Hermansky-Pudlak syndrome can develop oculocutaneous albinism.
 The absence of dense granules within platelets leads to bleeding problems in affected individuals.More About This Health Condition

 Other Names for This Gene